ToshioCP/Gtk4-tutorial/src/sec28.src.md

 ```
 @@@end

-### Startup signal handler
+### Startup Signal Handler

 Most of the work is done in the "startup" signal handler.

-Two objects GtkDragSource and GtkDropTarget is used for DND implementation.
+Two objects GtkDragSource and GtkDropTarget are used for DND implementation.

 - Drag source: A drag source (GtkDragSource instance) is an event controller.
 It initiates a DND operation when the user clicks and drags the widget.
-If a data, in the form of GdkContentProvider, is set in advance, it gives the data to the system at the beginning of the drag.
+If data, in the form of GdkContentProvider, is set in advance, it gives the data to the system at the beginning of the drag.
 - Drop target: A drop target (GtkDropTarget) is also an event controller.
 You can get the data in the GtkDropTarget::drop signal handler.

 The example below uses these objects in a very simple way.
-You can use number of features that the two objects have.
+You can use a number of features that the two objects have.
 See the following links for more information.

 - [Drag-and-Drop in GTK](https://docs.gtk.org/gtk4/drag-and-drop.html)